Yanis Hamache

-Yanis Hamache (يانيس حماش; born 13 July 1999) is an Algerian professional footballer who plays as a left-back for Ukrainian club Dnipro-1 and the Algeria national team.
+Yanis Hamache (يانيس حماش; born 13 July 1999) is a professional footballer who plays as a left-back.
+Born in France, he plays for the Algeria national team.

 Career

 A youth product of Nice, Hamache joined Red Star on loan for the 2019–20 season in the Championnat National.
 On 31 July 2020, Hamache signed a professional contract with Boavista for three years.
-Hamache made his professional debut with Boavista in a 1-0 Primeira Liga loss to Vitória S.C. on 19 October 2020.
+Hamache made his professional debut with Boavista in a 1–0 Primeira Liga loss to Vitória S.C. on 19 October 2020.

+On 1 September 2022, Hamache signed a four-year contract with Ukrainian Premier League club Dnipro-1, for a fee reported to be around €500.000.
+In the summer of 2023, he unilaterally terminated his contract with the club.

+On 1 January 2024, Hamache returned to Portugal, signing a two-and-a-half-year contract with Primeira Liga club Arouca.

+On 18 July 2024, he signed for Algerian Ligue Professionnelle 1 club MC Oran for two years, but he never play any match due to injury.
+He was eventually released before the end of his contract on 5 January 2025.

 International career

-Born in France, Hamache is of Algerian descent.
+Born in France, Hamache holds French and Algerian nationalities.
 He was called up to the Algeria national team in May 2022.
 He debuted with Algeria in a 2–1 friendly win over Iran on 7 June 2022.